 This isn’t an exercise that is looking to let her off the hook.
 It is one to learn from.
 Eventually, you’re going to want to start dating again.
 Sooner or later, you’re going to want to feel close to another woman.

 If you haven’t realized and learned from your missteps in your marriage, you’ll likely repeat those mistakes in your future relationships.
 Do some personal research and figure out what you could have done better so that you can be betterin the future.

 You’re going to need a strong support system and people to talk to after making the decision to leave your wife.
 Having some shoulders to lean on and ears to speak to will provide a great benefit as you attempt to heal from the hurt that your wife caused.

-Having someone to talk to and vent to is essential with such emotional trauma as an affair of one’s spouse.
+Having someone to talk to and vent to is essential with such emotional trauma as your wife’s infidelity.
 Don’t take it for granted.